Helpdesk8675/Forensic_Image_File_Compressor/README.md

 Once mounted, note the size of the allocated data.

 Create a VHD the size of the allocated data.
 Format it and mount it.
-Make note of the volume latter assigned.
+Make note of the volume letter assigned.

 Run the script with administration privileges.